By Sean Stewart, SONO Contributor

 The timing of the quarantine and virus outbreak was problematic because January 25 was the start of the Chinese New Year.
 It’s typically the most traveled day of the year, and is often referred to as the largest annual human migration in the world.
 After declaring a citywide emergency, Hong Kong canceled all of its celebrations.
 Beijing and Shanghai canceled all New Year events as well.

 The counties surrounding China, specifically Vietnam and South Korea, have enacted quarantines to limit the movement of their citizens.
-They have so far not had large numbers of citizens infected, but there have been small pockets of people getting infected.
+Both countries have since experienced large numbers of infected citizens are and working to reduce community spread.

-The USA has arranged for a series of flights to remove citizens and diplomats from Wuhan and other areas of China.
-Some US hospitals have also already begun setting up quarantine areas to use if the virus overwhelms them.
+The USA arranged for a series of flights to remove citizens and diplomats from Wuhan and other areas of China in February.
+US hospitals have also already begun setting up quarantine areas to use if the virus overwhelms them.
 The US military has also committed space on some bases for hospitals to use as housing for infected individuals.
-As of Feb.
-21, the US has an estimated 34 cases of coronavirus, which includes passengers evacuated from a cruise ship where COVID-19 was spreading among the passengers.
+As of March 16, multiple cities and states have forced schools to close and banned mass gatherings.

 World Health Organization (WHO) Response

-The WHO is currently advising countries to not restrict trade with China or close their boarders to travelers.
+The WHO has advised countries to not restrict trade with China or close their boarders to travelers.
 However, some countries—including the USA—are starting to restrict air travel and close their borders.
 Dr. Michael Ryan, the WHO’s emergency chief, told reporters in January that if most countries implement trade and travel restrictions, it will be an economic, political, and social “recipe for disaster.”

 In the past decade, the WHO has declared global emergencies 5 times: Swine Flu (2009), Polio (2014), Ebola in West Africa (2014), Zika virus (2016), and Ebola again, but in the Democratic Republic of the Congo (2019), but none have caused as much alarm as the current crisis.